Updated May 2019

 With a 5-point safety harness and a selection of six lovely colors, the Yepp Mini is another top pick.

-If your bike has a thicker “neck” or stem, as many American mountain bikes do, you’ll need to buy special bolts in order to install it on your bike.
-Read the Amazon and REI reviews for specifics.
+If your bike has an ahead stem, as many American mountain bikes do, you’ll need to buy their special handlbar adapter in order to install it on your bike.
+The Yepp Nexxt Mini includes a slim fit adapter and is designed to fit both quill and ahead stems.

 Rear Mounted Bike Seats